Zach’s Recorder Recommendations

 Zoom H6 (and H8)

-• The H6 is like the H5 but bigger: It has 4 onboard XLR inputs, plus an included XY mic module.
+• The H6 is like the H5 but bigger: It has 4 onboard XLR inputs, plus the included XY mic module like the H5.

-• The H8 is a beast with 6 XLR inputs sticking out in all directions, plus an included XY mic module.
+• The H8 is a beast with 6 XLR inputs sticking out in all directions, plus the included XY mic module.

 • Same noise performance as H5 (A-weighted EIN: -121 dBu)